Mary Hopkin

-Mary Hopkin (born 3 May 1950), credited on some recordings as Mary Visconti from her marriage to Tony Visconti, is a Welsh singer-songwriter best known for her 1968 UK number 1 single "Those Were the Days".
-She was one of the first artists to be signed to The Beatles' Apple label.
+Mary Hopkin (born 3 May 1950), credited on some recordings as Mary Visconti from her marriage to Tony Visconti, is a Welsh singer best known for her 1968 UK number one single "Those Were the Days".
+She was one of the first artists to be signed to the Beatles' Apple label.

-Biography
+Life and career

-Early singing career
+Early life and singing career

-Hopkin was born into a Welsh-speaking family in Pontardawe, Wales; her father worked as a housing officer.
+Mary Elizabeth Blodwen Hopkin was born into a Welsh-speaking family in Pontardawe, Glamorgan, Wales.
 She took weekly singing lessons as a child and began her musical career as a folk singer with a local group called the Selby Set and Mary.
 She released an EP of Welsh-language songs for a local record label called Cambrian, based in her hometown, before signing to Apple Records, owned by the Beatles, one of the first artists to do so.
 The model Twiggy saw her winning the ITV television talent show Opportunity Knocks and recommended her to Paul McCartney.

-Her debut single, "Those Were the Days", produced by McCartney, was released in the UK on 30 August 1968.
-Despite competition from well-established star Sandie Shaw, whose own single version of the song was also released that year, Hopkin's version became a number 1 hit on the UK Singles Chart.
-It reached number 2 on the US Billboard Hot 100, where for three weeks it was held out of the top spot by the Beatles' "Hey Jude", and spent two weeks at number 1 on Canada's RPM singles chart.
+Hopkin's debut single, "Those Were the Days", produced by McCartney, was released in the UK on 30 August 1968.
+Despite competition from well-established star Sandie Shaw, whose own single version of the song was also released that year, Hopkin's version became a number one hit on the UK singles chart.
+It reached number two on the US Billboard Hot 100, where for three weeks it was held out of the top spot by the Beatles' "Hey Jude", and spent two weeks at number one on Canada's RPM singles chart.
 It sold over 1,500,000 copies in the United States alone, and was awarded a gold disc by the RIAA.
 Global sales topped 8,000,000.
+Hopkin's recording of "Those Were The Days" was nominated for the "Best Contemporary Pop Vocal Performance, Female" at the 11th Annual Grammy Awards in March 1969.

-On 2 October 1968, Hopkin appeared at St Paul's Cathedral in London for the Pop Experience, where she sang "Morning of My Life", "Turn Turn Turn" and "Plaisir d'amour".
+On 2 October 1968, Hopkin appeared at St Paul's Cathedral in London for the Pop Experience, where she sang "Morning of My Life", "Turn Turn Turn", and "Plaisir d'amour".
 In December that year, the NME music magazine reported that Hopkin was considering a lead acting role in Stanley Baker's planned film Rape of the Fair Country, which was to be based on Alexander Cordell's book of the same name.
 That particular project did not materialise but Hopkin did sing the title songs to two of Baker's films, Where's Jack? and Kidnapped.